 Head of Department and Deputy Director of the Peter Doherty Institute for Infection and Immunity

-Professor Andrew Brooks, B.SC (HONS), PHD (FLINDERS)
+B.SC (HONS), PHD (FLINDERS)

-The Department prides itself on excellence in teaching offering state of the art training in microbiology and immunology led by teaching specialists and teaching-research academics.
-The Department promotes research-led teaching in infection and immunity and provides superb training facilities for undergraduate and graduate students.
+The Department comprises more than 315 academic staff, including 26 full professors, 105 graduate researchers and over 37 research groups that are actively involved in microbiology and immunology research and teaching.
+The Department prides itself on offering world-class training in microbiology and immunology led by teaching specialists and teaching-research academics.
+This research-led teaching in infection and immunity provides superb training for undergraduate and graduate students alike.

-The Department is recognised internationally for scientific excellence and leadership across the fields of microbiology and immunology and is home to a number of Australia's most eminent biomedical scientists including Nobel Laureate, Professor Peter Doherty AC.
+Our research focuses on mechanisms of infection and immunity and the development of new ways to control and treat infectious diseases.
+Current research programs include the molecular analysis of bacterial and viral infections as well as understanding the development and function of the immune system.
+The Department is recognised internationally for scientific excellence and leadership across the fields of microbiology and immunology – and is home to a number of Australia's most eminent biomedical scientists, including Nobel Laureate, Professor Peter Doherty AC.
 Each year the Department attracts around $20 million in competitive funding for its research programs.